Necry1337/learning-python/README.md

 ## what im on right now:
 - python basics (loops, if/else, dicts)
 - daily english practice
-- network automation ideas
-- writing a website cracker once I actually know how to code

 gonna push my scripts here as I go. lets see how far this goes.